13302296C/flutter_rte/README.md

 Voice-to-text feature is powered by [speech_to_text](https://pub.dev/packages/speech_to_text) package and comes enabled by default with this package.
 To disable voice-to-text feature - set the corresponding top-level `enableDictation` attribute within [HtmlEditor] constructor to `false`.

+Overriding `controller.toolbarOptions.defaultToolbarButtons` value also overrides `enableDictation` flag (obviously), so you need to add `const VoiceToTextButtons()` in order to keep seeing the voice-to-text button.

 ____